-As an institution, we are continuing to make progress toward our desired culture of assessment in every area of evaluation, closing the loop, and demonstrating quality improvement on an ongoing basis.
-The Institutional Effectiveness Office and various other academic and administrative officers, as well as our faculty, have reviewed our processes, and we have implemented several changes in policy and action plans as is indicated below.
-In this process we have continued to move toward the desired culture of assessment that demonstrates improvement.
-We have tightened our process so that it will be simple, sustainable, and successful, and most importantly, that it will foster the desired culture of assessment.
+The Seminary has made significant progress in the last several years in building an institution-wide culture of assessment.
+As an institution, we continue to make progress toward our desired culture of assessment in every area of evaluation, closing the loop, and demonstrating quality improvement on an ongoing basis.
+The Institutional Effectiveness Office and various other academic and administrative officers, as well as our faculty, have reviewed our processes, and we have implemented several changes in policy and action plans as indicated below.
+Through this process, we have continued to move toward the desired culture of assessment that demonstrates improvement.
+We have tightened our process so that it is simple, sustainable, and successful, and most importantly, that fosters the desired culture of assessment.

-One stimulus that has moved us toward a culture of assessment is a new committee formed by the administration and faculty to provide oversight and communication of the assessment process at NOBTS.
-The committee is made up of the Provost, Graduate and Undergraduate Academic Deans and Associate Academic Deans, plus graduate division chairs and an appointed faculty liaison from each graduate division and the Leavell College faculty.
+One stimulus that has moved us toward a culture of assessment is the forming of a new committee in 2017, established by the administration and faculty to provide oversight and communication of the assessment process at NOBTS.
+The committee, known as the Assessment Oversight Committee (AOC) consists of the Provost, Graduate and Undergraduate Academic Deans and Associate Academic Deans, Divisional Associate Deans, and an appointed faculty liaison from each graduate division and the Leavell College faculty.
 The committee gives oversight to the assessment activities of the graduate divisional faculty for graduate degrees and the Leavell College faculty for the undergraduate degrees.

-This assessment manual is designed to show us exactly where we are and to help us conclude where we need to go.
+This assessment manual is designed to show us exactly where we are and to help us understand where we need to go.
 The assessment at every level and in every area must seek to answer the following questions:

 - i.
 Where are we heading?
-(Our institutional Mission Statement and our administrative and academic unit Purpose statements) - ii.
+(Our institutional Mission Statement and our administrative and academic unit Purpose Statements) - ii.
 What will it take to get there?
-(Developed goals: institutional goals, a Strategic Plan, and measureable goals for each administrative and academic unit plus student learning outcomes for each course and degree at both the graduate and undergraduatelevel) - iii.
+(Developed goals: institutional goals, a Strategic Plan, and measureable goals for each administrative and academic unit plus student learning outcomes for each course and degree at both the graduate and undergraduate level) - iii.
 How do we measure our progress?
 (Measureable tools for assessment) - iv.
 What is the analysis of our measurements?
 (Systematic Assessment based on data) - v.
 What adjustments do we make to our programs and processes to demonstrate ongoing quality improvement?
 (Plans and actions on assessments to demonstrate quality improvement)